TBragg800/OOP-Ruby-Use-Auth/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Udemy Ruby on Rails instructional series by Rob Percival and Mashrur Hossain.
-The purpose of this exercise is
+The purpose of this exercise is to create a module that can then interact with a class of student.
-  .

 ## Installation
   Simply clone the repo locally.